neetjn/riot-view-router/README.md

 </app>
 ```

-To navigate to a route without your riot tags, you may use `r-sref` to reference a state on any element supporting a click event listener,
+To navigate to a route within your riot tags, you may use `r-sref` to reference a state on any element supporting a click event listener,

 ```html
 <sometag>